Beilinson-Parshin adeles via solid algebraic geometry: Introduction

 \ssec{Acknowledgments} We would like to thank Sergei Gorchinsky, Dmitry Kaledin, Mikhail Kapranov, Nick Rozenblyum, Denis Osipov, and Artem Prikhodko for conversations about adeles and for their interest in this project.
-C. Brav is partially supported by a Junior Leader grant from the Basis Foundation and is grateful to the Sino-Russian Mathematics Center at Peking University for hospitality and excellent working conditions while preparing this paper.
+Special thanks are due to A. Beilinson and J. Campbell for pointing out errors and suggesting corrections, especially to J. Campbell for letting us know that our proof of Proposition 1.1.2 in the previous version was incorrect.
+Finally, we would like to thank the anonymous referee for lots corrections and suggested improvements, especially for suggesting to use the smashing spectrum explicitly and for pointing out that our proofs of Proposition \ref{k-comp-is-monoidal} and Corollary \ref{appB-sing-ideal-comp-is-monoidal} do not hold without the connectivity assumption.
+Part of the research was done in the Centre of Pure Mathematics within MIPT, grant number FSMG-2023-0013.
+C. Brav was partially supported by a Junior Leader grant from the Basis Foundation and is grateful to the Sino-Russian Mathematics Center at Peking University for hospitality and excellent working conditions while preparing this paper.
+G. Konovalov would like to thank the Shanghai Institute for Mathematical and Interdisciplinary Sciences for hospitality while preparing the revised version of this paper.